-Identity theft is a growing problem that causes financial damage to millions of Americans.
+Identity theft is a growing problem causing financial damage for millions of Americans.
 To lower your chances of becoming a victim of identity theft, it's important to understand how to best protect your finances and personal information.

-Directions: Each group will research and document things to watch out for (awareness), things to avoid (prevention) and things to do (protection) in order to protect themselves.
+Directions: Each group will research and document things to watch out for (awareness), things to avoid (prevention) and things to do (protection).
 It's time to get students started on creating their game plan.
-Divide them into teams and have them select or assign a group focus from one of the options below from page 7 of their Student Activities guide.
+Divide students into teams and have them select a group focus from one of the options below from page 7 of their Student Activities guide.
 Allow them time to research their topic before they write their list of strategies to build awareness, prevent problems, and protect themselves from identity theft.